 Storms cause damage in Madison County

 LAPEL, Ind.
-(WISH) — Strong storms on Monday night caused damage to the Frankton Lapel School Administration building.
+(WISH) — Strong storms on Monday night caused damage to the Frankton Lapel Schools Administration building east of Perkinsville.

+The National Weather Service in Indianapolis said Tuesday on X that there was “suspected tornado damage near Perkinsville on the Hamilton/Madison County line, with a possible touchdown east/southeast of New Castle.”

 The Lafayette Township Volunteer Fire Department posted on Facebook that the former Jackson School and current administration building has severe damage to the space now used for offices and the gym.

-The post says, “The gym was destroyed with wall and roof collapse.
+“The gym was destroyed with wall and roof collapse.
 Several buses were damaged along with the roof system on most of the building.
 Earlier it had been confirmed of a debris field near Perkinsville, which took some time before it was discovered.
-No report of injury, and all units remain on scene.”
+No report of injury, and all units remain on scene,” the post reads.